emqx/emqx-docs/en_US/getting-started/getting-started.md

 ./bin/emqx console
 ```

-## Quick verification using an MQTT client
+## Quick Verification Using an MQTT client

 After startup, you can quickly verify if EMQX is working by any MQTT client.
 You can use the following client tools or client libraries to access EMQX

-### Dashboard Websocket Tool
+### Dashboard WebSocket Tool

-EMQX dashboard comes with a built-in, websocket based MQTT client.
+EMQX dashboard comes with a built-in, WebSocket-based MQTT client.

-Open Dashboard and enter the page of **Tools -> Websocket**, where you can use the MQTT over WebSokcet client to quickly access EMQX.
+Open Dashboard and enter the page of **Tools -> Websocket**, where you can use the MQTT over WebSocket client to quickly access EMQX.

-The Websocket page provides you with a simple but effective WebSocket client tool, which can be used for publishing, subscribing, and inspecting the messages.
+The Websocket page provides you with a simple but effective WebSocket client tool, which can be used for publishing, subscribing, and inspecting messages.

 ![emqx-mqtt-websocket-tool-en](./assets/emqx-mqtt-websocket-tool-en.png)

 ### MQTTX desktop client tool

-MQTTX is an elegant cross-platform MQTT 5.0 open source desktop client tool that
-supports running on macOS, Linux, and Windows.
+MQTTX is an elegant cross-platform MQTT 5.0 open source desktop client tool that supports running on macOS, Linux, and Windows.

-MQTTX has many features, provides a concise graphical interface and operation logic,
-supports MQTT/MQTT over WebSocket access and one-way/two-way SSL authentication,
-and supports Payload format conversion, simulation of test data with a custom script,
-automatic subscription of $SYS topic, viewing Traffic statistics and so on.
+MQTTX has many features, provides a concise graphical interface and operation logic, supports MQTT/MQTT over WebSocket access and one-way/two-way SSL authentication, and supports Payload format conversion, simulation of test data with a custom script, automatic subscription of $SYS topic, viewing Traffic statistics and so on.

-For download and use, please refer to the [MQTT X website](https://mqttx.app).
+For download and use, please refer to the [MQTTX website](https://mqttx.app).

 ![emqx-mqttx](./assets/emqx-mqttx.jpeg)

-## EMQX client library
+## EMQX Client Library

 For developers, we have compiled a list of popular MQTT clients for your reference.

-### MQTT Client libraries
+### MQTT Client Libraries

 - [MQTT C client library](../development/c.md)
 - [MQTT Java client library](../development/java.md)